DBT for Anger

 1. Culture and media

-Both culture and the media, which are agents of socialisation, have been known to play a big role in body image.
+Both culture and the media, which are agents of socialization, have been known to play a big role in body image.
 Cultural norms dictate what is desirable and what is not and the media usually reflects these norms.
 They portray the image that certain features are considered beautiful and can attract others.
 When this is constantly reinforced through the media it can influence people’s beliefs about beauty and body.
-As a result, body image issues may arise among individuals if they aren’t part of what’s idealised in their culture.
+As a result, body image issues may arise among individuals if they aren’t part of what’s idealized in their culture.

 It’s very common that people become victims of cultural standards such as this.
 It is mostly because people grow up surrounded by culture.
 They are constantly exposed to it. through the media for example.
 Even before a person can shape their own thoughts and beliefs, it’s shaped by their culture.
 And often, it’s immensely difficult to build a healthy relationship with one’s body and have a positive body image if it’s different from what the culture perpetuates as the ideal body.
-For instance, living in a culture that considers fair complexions to be more attractive makes it hard for those with darker complexions to be very confident and content with how they look.
+For instance, living in a culture that considers fair complexions to be more attractive makes it hard for those with darker complexions to be very confident and content with how they look.2.
+Family

 Research has shown links between family and body image issues.
 For instance, the ways parents view themselves can influence how their children see themselves as well.
 This could be due to exposure that makes them develop the same attitudes.
-There is evidence showing families who greatly prioritise their appearance have fueled body dissatisfaction and caused disordered eating amongst daughters especially.
+There is evidence showing families who greatly priorities their appearance have fueled body dissatisfaction and caused disordered eating amongst daughters especially.
 Criticisms on weight and size are also common occurrences in these cases.
 These heighten negative body image.
 Such remarks, when heard constantly and from many, can make people grow very self-conscious and/or insecure about their bodies.

 On the other hand, studies have also evidenced that parents who are nurturing as well as supportive create lasting impacts on their children’s body image, making them more satisfied with their appearances.
 Additionally in the same way that criticisms on a person’s body can impact them, compliments can as well.
-These can help with how they view themselves.
+These can help with how they view themselves.3.
+Peers

 The company a person keeps can influence them.
 Research shows that being around people who overly focus on their bodies and aspects such as weight loss and dieting can be harmful as well.
-This exposure can influence others and alter their thoughts and behaviours about their bodies.
+This exposure can influence others and alter their thoughts and behaviors about their bodies.
 Furthermore, peers can even body shame.
 In certain cases, they may even exclude others just because of their appearance.
 These experiences can affect a person’s attitude towards their body.

 Today, almost everyone uses social media and it holds a prominent place within the daily lives of many.
 It shapes how many people see the world, but also themselves.
 It is undeniably a very powerful influencing tool.
 This impact can be on anyone but younger social media users are at a higher risk.
 This is because their minds are more impressionable.

 Social media is one of the most known causes of body image issues.
-This is because it has constantly shown unrealistic beauty standards and idealised certain body types.
+This is because it has constantly shown unrealistic beauty standards and idealized certain body types.
 The constant exposure can be damaging for some individuals.
 They begin to desire the bodies seen on social media or the filtered and edited versions of themselves.
 It’s then hard for them to feel satisfied with their natural appearance and have positive feelings towards it.
 A lot of individuals become very self-conscious and insecure about parts of their bodies they might have never been if not for social media.
 Evidence shows that social media has even caused the development of eating disorders in many.

 On the other hand, there are now more and more initiatives that address and combat harmful impacts of social media such as this.
 Body positivity and self-love are now major themes on social media platforms.
 They help individuals break away from these standards and embrace their natural appearance.
 In turn, these individuals use social media as a means to practice self-love and empower others, thereby creating a sort of ripple effect.
 Companies are being more inclusive as well to shift the narrative portrayed by media for years and to be more accepting and diverse.